vantuann205/ZK-Petition/README.md

 # ZK-Petition

 ## Introduction
-ZK-Petition is a privacy-preserving petition platform.
+ZK-Petition is a privacy-preserving petition platform

 ## Features
 - Zero-knowledge proofs for anonymity